Political polarization: The media

 Countries with less diversified but emerging media markets, such as China and South Korea, have become more polarized due to the diversification of political media.
 In addition, most search engines and social networks (e.g., Google, Facebook) now utilize computer algorithms as filters, which personalize web content based on a user's search history, location, and previous clicking patterns, creating more polarized access to information.
 This method of personalizing web content results in filter bubbles, a term coined by digital activist Eli Pariser that refers to the polarized ideological bubbles that are created by computer algorithms filtering out unrelated information and opposing views.

 A 2011 study found ideological segregation of online news consumption is lower than the segregation of most offline news consumption and lower than the segregation of face-to-face interactions.
 This suggests that the filter bubbles effects of online media consumption are exaggerated.
 Other research also shows that online media does not contribute to the increased polarization of opinions.
 Solomon Messing and Sean J. Westwood state that individuals do not necessarily become polarized through media because they choose their own exposure, which tends to already align with their views.
-For instance, in an experiment where people could choose the content they wanted, people did not start to dislike their political opponents more after selecting between pro or anti immigration content.
-People did, however, start to counterargue the content.
+For instance, in an experiment where people could choose the content they wanted, people did not start to dislike their political opponents more after selecting between pro- or anti-immigration content; however, people started to counterargue the content.

 Academic studies found that providing people with impartial, objective information has the potential to reduce political polarization, but the effect of information on polarization is highly sensitive to contextual factors.
 Specifically, polarization over government spending was reduced when people were provided with a "Taxpayer Receipt," but not when they were also asked how they wanted the money to be spent.
 This suggests that subtle factors like the mood and tone of partisan news sources may have a large effect on how the same information is interpreted.
 This is confirmed by another study that shows that different emotions of messages can lead to polarization or convergence: joy is prevalent in emotional polarization, while sadness and fear play significant roles in emotional convergence.
 These findings can help to design more socially responsible algorithms by starting to focus on the emotional content of algorithmic recommendations.
 Research has primarily focused on the United States, a country with high polarization that has also increased over time.
-In Sweden, on the other hand, there is a stable ideological polarization over time.
+In Sweden, there is a stable ideological polarization over time.
 Experiments and surveys from Sweden also give limited support to the idea of increased ideological or affective polarization due to media use.